HOW LONG IS JURY SERVICE?

 WHEN WILL I GET PAID FOR MY SERVICE?

 The Court will mail a check to you every two weeks or at the end of the trial, whichever occurs first.
 Please be sure the Jury Administrator has your correct mailing address as well as your home and work telephone numbers.
-If, after the jury draw, you were not selected to sit on a trial you can expect to receive your check in the mail within a few days.
+If, after the jury draw, you were not selected to sit on a trial you can expect to receive your check in the mail within two weeks.

 HOW LONG DOES A TRIAL LAST?